restorer/gloomy-dungeons-2/README.md

 ## Note

-It is oblivious, but I still want to note: all game resources are open-sourced **except** mp3 rock music which is downloaded from the server.
+It is oblivious, but I still want to note: all game resources are open-sourced **except** mp3 rock music which are downloaded from the server.

 # Compiling